City Tower, Manchester

-City Tower (formerly Sunley House) is a 30-storey high-rise office building situated in the Piccadilly Gardens area of Manchester city centre in England.
-As of September 2025, it is the 22nd-tallest building in Greater Manchester, with a roof height of 107 m.
+City Tower (formerly Sunley House) is a 30-storey high-rise office building situated in the Piccadilly Gardens area of Manchester city centre, England.
+As of June 2026, it is the 25th-tallest building in Greater Manchester, with a roof height of 107 m.
 It is the second-tallest office building in Manchester after the CIS Tower (118 m), and the third-tallest outside London after CIS Tower and 103 Colmore Row in Birmingham (108 m).

 History

 City Tower was completed in 1965, one of three buildings forming the Piccadilly Plaza complex which was designed by Covell, Matthews & Partners and developed by Bernard Sunley & Sons between 1959 and 1965.

 The Piccadilly Plaza was remodelled by Leslie Jones Architects in 2001–02.
 City Tower stands at right angles to Piccadilly and the north-facing wall is covered with designs based on circuit boards.
 During the remodelling of the building to the west of City Tower, Eagle Star House was replaced by a building whose roofs are a pale echo of the swooping roofs of the original.

 The tower has retail and leisure units on the ground floor and is Manchester's main radio transmitting station, which is located on the roof.
 The developer Bruntwood sold City Tower to the asset management company Schroders for £132 million in 2014, but kept their headquarters in the building.